Moonies/Moonies/README.md

 I have 5 years of experience in web application development.
 Through my previous experiences, I have honed my front-end skills and become proficient in technologies such as HTML, AngularJS, ReactJS, React Native, TypeScript, and more.
 Over my 5-year career, I have been involved in numerous projects, learning techniques and best practices to create outstanding interfaces that cater to user needs.
 I consistently keep an eye on emerging technology trends, aiming for continuous self-improvement and striving for further accomplishments.
 Looking ahead, I am eager to venture into back-end development tasks as well.

-* 🌍  I'm based in Japan, Kyo
+* 🌍  I'm based in Japan, Kyoto
 * ✉️  You can contact me at [sarun.petchsoongsakul@gmail.com](mailto:sarun.petchsoongsakul@gmail.com)
 * 🧠  I'm learning 京都民際日本語学校